 As we’ve seen, the financial specifics of each loan varies depending on which intermediary provider you go with.

 There are, however, guidelines that all SBA-funded microloans must meet.

-If you’re ready to compare microloans, expect the following:
+If you’re ready to look at microloans, expect the following:

 Low Borrowing Amounts